 It's been well-documented that deciding to take on a co-founder can be a fruitful choice, improving the business prospects for many entrepreneurs.
 However, if one does partner up, there is one intimidating hurdle that must be overcome: Figuring out how to split equity.
 For those having trouble with this, Al Bsharah has one simple piece of advice: "Get over it."

 Below, Al provides advice and a helpful spreadsheet tool to alleviate the potentially uncomfortable process of detemining each co-founder's equity stake.
-The blog post titled "Co-Founders, It's Time to Split that Equity" originally appeared on Al Bsharah's blog.
-It has been republished with permission:

 "Every so often while talking to startups, I start to notice trends in questions that come up.
 Recently, one of those frequently-asked questions has been: